cscart/docs/en/developer_guide/core/documents/documents.rst

     *   - code
         - varchar(128)
 	- Character identifier of the document
+    *   - addon
+        - varchar(32)
+	- Identifier of the add-on to which the template belongs
     *   - updated
         - int
 	- UNIX timestamp of the update